SAP-samples/cap-local-development-workshop/exercises/02/README.md

   }
 ```

-Now you can restart the CAP server using the "hitchhikers" profile:
+👉 Now restart the CAP server using the "hitchhikers" profile:

 ```bash
 cds w --profile hitchhikers